saecki/crates.nvim/README.md

 # crates.nvim
-A neovim plugin show available crates.io versions
+A neovim plugin that shows available crates.io versions.

-This is quite young software, so you might encounter some bugs.
+This project is still in it's infancy, so you might encounter some bugs.
 Feel free to open issues.

 ## Features